By concentrating on precision, one arrives at technique, but by concentrating on technique one does not arrive at precision.Bruno Walter

 Examine the Blade’s Face

-Next, examine the chisel’s face (the surface with the brand).
+Next, examine the chisel’s face (the surface with the brand stamped into it).

-This surface need not be straight along its length.
-It doesn’t even need to be flat across its width, but can even be be hollow or bulging to a minor degree without causing trouble.
+This oft-ignored surface need not be straight along its length.
+It doesn’t even need to be flat across its width.
+Indeed, it can even be be hollow or bulging to a minor degree without causing trouble.
 But you do need to pay attention to two key details.

 First, if it is hollow or bulging, the curvature of the bulge or hollow across the blade’s width must be uniform.
-If not, you should grind it flat.
+If not, you should grind it to be more uniform.

 The second thing to check for is that a line between and touching the corners where the surface of the face meets the blade’s sides must be parallel with the ura.
 In other words, if you draw a line 90˚ across the width of the face, that line should be parallel with the ura.
 If it isn’t corrections are necessary.

 Why does the relationship of these two surfaces with each other matter?
 Two reasons.
 First, if they are not properly aligned, and assuming the ura is flat, it means the blade is thicker in cross-section at either the right side or left side.
 There is a strong tendency for the bevel to become skewed during sharpening, with the result that the cutting edge is not square to the center line of the blade’s long axis.

 Of course a skewed cutting edge will push the blade to the right or left in the cut, and cannot cut a flat bottom, a serious defect in advanced mortise and tenon work.
 This deformity can be compensated for with careful attention during sharpening, but you should not have to work so hard.
 Better to correct the problem now and get it over with once and for all, I promise.